enrich your dog’s life

 This helps add an element of calmness to wearing a harness and leash, as opposed to these items always signifying a stimulating walk.

-Step 3: Scatter feeding in fields
+Step 3: Scatter feeding in fields.

 I then started scatter feeding in the field at the bottom of our garden.

-This was perfect as it meant I could scatter across a much wider area and the grass was at least 10 times longer than our lawn which gave him a real good snuffle session (30 minutes+).
+This was perfect as it meant I could scatter across a much wider area and the grass was at least 10 times longer than our lawn which gave him a really good snuffle session (30 minutes+).

 I always make sure we’re alone when scatter feeding as I don’t want him to be surprised by other dogs or have dogs eat food that may not agree with them (so always be mindful of this when scatter feeding outside).